 This course is an asynchronous online class.
 It does not have scheduled meeting times.
-Weekly assignments are completed independently by the established deadlines in the syllabus.
-Materials are accessed through the learning system Canvas
+Weekly assignments are completed independently by the established deadlines in the class.
+Materials are accessed through the Canvas learning management system.

 Art - History

 CRN Subj Crse Sec Units Title Campus

 Start Date End Date Days Times Bldg Room

-32542 ARHS 1 A01 3.00 Intro to Art History Las Positas College
+32542 ARHS 1 A01 3.00 Intro to A rt History Las Posita as College

-Jan 18, 2022 May 27, 2022 ONLINE
+Jan 18, 2022 May 27, 2022 LTBA ONLINE

 Instructor(s): RENTERIA, SORAYA

-This second is an enumer a dage la d and make house a charded a d .
-Weekly ee

 This course is an asynchronous online class.
 It does not have scheduled meeting times.
-Weekly assignments are completed independently by the established deadlines in the syllabus.
-Materials are accessed through the learning system Canvas.
+Weekly assignments are completed independently by the established deadlines in the class.
+Materials are accessed through the Canvas learning management system.